Use this service to report graffiti on public property.

 It also includes things like:

-- street furniture (bus stops, benches and sign posts)
+- street furniture (benches, bus stops and sign posts)

 - litter bins and bollards

-We're unable to remove graffiti from private property.
-That's the responsibility of the property owner.
+We are unable to remove graffiti from private property (including houses), this is the responsibility of the property owner.